davidycpo/PortfolioNAVSystem/README.md

 1. Read and Parse the position CSV file
 2. Persist the parsed Portfolio into DB (SQLite)
 3. Consume PriceChange from the MarketDataProvider
-4. Calculate PortfolioNAV based on the new price
+4. Calculate PortfolioNavResult based on the new price
-5. Publish PortfolioNAV to PortfolioResultListener
+5. Publish PortfolioNavResult to PortfolioResultListener

 ### MarketDataProvider